 Heightened awareness of particular groups of muscles involved in the bench press is an important benefit of working on an incline bench.
 Better understanding your body and how it works will help you in many ways going forward.

 14. Work otherwise underutilized muscles

-The incline bench press not only works the upper clavicular pecs but gives plenty of work to the delts as well.
+The incline bench press benefits not only the upper clavicular pecs but give plenty of work to the delts as well.

 15. Balance, balance, balance

 Who wants a bottom-heavy chest?
 Make sure you balance any work you do on the decline bench with work on the incline bench in order to achieve a more natural shape to your upper body.

 The Correct Angle for Incline vs Decline Bench Press

 The higher the incline press angle the more you’ll be engaging your shoulders in the lifting process which can lead to shoulder strain/pain if you overdo it.
 Likewise the incline bench press vs flat bench press you go the more you engage your lower back which can lead to strains in that area.
 To start, many advise a middle of the road angle of about 30 degrees to balance the muscles used when bench pressing on an angled bench.
 Once you acclimate you can vary things a few degrees, this way or that depending on the versatility of your equipment.